raishamaharrani/python-challenge-1/README.md

 8      | Coffee - Flat white      | $2.99
 9      | Coffee - Iced            | $3.49

-From which menu would you like to order?
-1: Snacks
-2: Meals
-3: Drinks
-4: Dessert

 What Dessert item would you like to order?
 Item # | Item name                | Price